The Adventurer: ISFP Personality Type

 What careers can suit an ISFP personality type?

-Careers that allow for exploratory work, utilizing sensing types of functions while respecting personal space makes a good fit.
-Careers in counseling or fields allowing natural expression of artists could be perfect fits for them.
+Careers that allow for exploratory work, utilizing sensing types of functions while respecting personal space make a good fit.
+Careers in counseling or fields allowing the natural expression of artists could be perfect fits for them.